Welcome to Articulation at MVC

 It is important to understand that the AA-T/AS-T degree is designed specifically for transfer and is different than other types of associate degrees offered at Moreno Valley College.
 If we do not offer an AA-T/AS-T degree for your major you can still transfer to a CSU.
 Moreno Valley College students are encouraged to meet with a counselor to review their options for transfer and to develop an educational plan that best meets their goals and needs.
 Proper planning early is essential to make sure you meet all of the transfer requirements.

-- CCC - Chancellor's Office SB1440 Associate Degrees for Transfer
+- About Associate Degrees for Transfer

-- Associate Degree for Transfer - A Degree with a Guarantee
+- A Degree with a Guarantee

 AA-T/AS-T Degrees offered at Moreno Valley College